CenturyLinkCloud/PublicKB/Lumen Edge Private Cloud/General/creating-a-server.md

   ![Configure Networking](../../images/dccf/creating-a-server8-html5.png)

-* If you would like to update the Compute details on your VM, select the Details tab, then click the __Name__ of your VM.
-You will then be able to edit General fields, Hardware, Guest OS Customization, and CPU, Memory, and Metadata in the __Advanced__ section.
+* If you would like to update the Compute details on your VM, select the Details link in your VM.
+You will then be able to edit General fields, Hardware, Guest OS Customization, Guest Properties, Monitoring, and Metadata.
 Click __Save__ when finished.

   ![Configure Networking](../../images/dccf/creating-a-server9-html5.png)